 Battles are a core component of Dead Age 2.
-At the fight, you have two rows, front and back, if you want to hit with melee attacks, you have to be at the front, the same applies to the enemies, but you can change characters’ positions when you want.
+During fights, you have two rows, front and back, if you want to hit with melee attacks, you have to be at the front, the same applies to the enemies, but you can change characters’ positions when you want.
 Ranged attacks and some skills can be done from both lines.

 On every turn, you start with two Action Points (AP) to use.
 Normal actions consume one AP, like moving between rows or normal attacks.
 Skills usually require two or more points.
 You can spend or save them for the next turn, with a limit of four cumulative AP per turn.

 If you develop determined skills, like engineering or hunt, you will be available to put traps, causing status ailments when the enemies touch them, or to summon extra allies, like mechanical turrets or animals.
 These will need special ammunition, obtainable with exploring or crafting.
 Also, you have to meet the animals before summoning them.
 For example, I met the dog in a story-related event.